matrzask/matrzask/README.md

-Hello, this is my account mostly for univerity projects.
+Hello, this is my account mostly for university projects.

 Personal projects: https://github.com/Zyx750